darvin-rakotomalala/remote-backend-setup/README.md

-## AWS Remote State Management in Terraform
+## AWS Remote State Management using Terraform

 This project show how to configure remote state storage in Terraform for team collaboration, state locking, and disaster recovery with Terraform.